Enantiopus melanogenys

 Water Quality: Very strict requirement for the hard and alkaline water of Tanganyika.
 But the #1 threat is sand pollution, which must be kept moved and clean.

-Aquarium Reproduction: Maternal mouthbrooders.
+Aquarium Breeding: Maternal mouthbrooders.
 The male digs a huge flared nest in the volcanic sand (crater).
 With vibrant movements he attracts the female to it; once laid, she broods very large eggs for 20 days.

 Risks and Diseases: Mechanical damage.
 They are "missiles" ready to go off if frightened at night or when the light turns on, and they die hitting tie-rods or glass.
 Frequent oral infections if forced in aquariums with sharp gravel.